kurtosis-tech/kardinal/README.md

 ## Quick start

 Steps needed to get up and running with Kardinal will be published when we release a version that works on generic cluster topologies.
 Estimated release data is August 2nd, 2024.
-Until then, check out our demo in the [playground](https://github.com/kurtosis-tech/kardinal-playground/).

 ## Resources